2. Dynamic Content

 You can also append multiple elements at once using append:

-Challenge: Add a fourth list item that is highlighted.
+Challenge: Add a list item when clicking a button

 Rendering Data from Arrays